Composting the Mess to Make Room to Plant

 The reality of trying to build real alternatives, without deep-rooted community support, even the best projects wither.
 The liberal/progressive crowd shouts into the void, but when it comes to actual action, they tend to retreat into safe, performative bubbles rather than engaging with real, messy change.

-The Mastodon codebase is key here, it was designed by copying the #dotcons, so the fundamental social architecture reinforces #stupidindividualism rather than community building.
+The Mastodon codebase is an example here, it was designed by copying the #dotcons, so the fundamental social architecture reinforces #stupidindividualism rather than community building.
 Instead of nurturing federated, collective spaces, it encourages a kind of fragmented, isolated posting, which is why it struggles to grow meaningful movements.

-Why do we still find it hard to compost the mess?
-Lack of Shared Vision, too many people still mentally operate within the #dotcons framework, even when they try to leave it.
-Tech that doesn’t align with community of activists needs.
-Mastodon (and similar platforms) weren’t built for real social cohesion; they just repackage old models with a federated twist.
-No real commitment from “Allies”, This move was ignored by the #maisnstreamimg left who stay on the #dotcosons even though they are evil.
-The liberal crowd loves theory, but often won’t do the hard, unglamorous work of actually shifting paradigms.
-Structural hostility to #DIY Culture, people are so trained to consume rather than create and maintain that even the “alternative” spaces get stuck replicating the same individualist consumption patterns.
+Why do we still find it hard to compost this mess making?
+At the root of this is likely a lack of shared vision, too many people still mentally operate within the #dotcons framework, even when they try to leave it.
+Then we have tech that doesn’t align with community of activists needs, #Mastodon (and similar platforms) weren’t built for real social cohesion; they repackage old models with a federated twist.
+No real commitment from “allies”, the move to the #openweb was ignored by the #mainstreaming left who stay on the #dotcons even though they are evil.
+The liberal crowd loves theory, but often won’t do the hard, unglamorous work of actually shifting paradigms, this leaves in place structural hostility to #DIY Culture, people are so trained to consume rather than create and maintain that even the “alternative” spaces get stuck replicating the same individualist consumption patterns.

-So, what’s next?
-If the #OMN couldn’t compost this, we need to look at:
+So, what’s next? it’s simple we need to compost this, we could look at:

 • Building with different codebases that don’t replicate the #dotcons model.

-• Focusing on non-liberal, real-world community building—finding people willing to work, not just talk.
+• Focusing on non-liberal, real-world community building, finding people willing to work, not just talk.

 • Reframing “failure” as learning and redirecting energy to something that actually fits the needs of a federated, people-driven network.

-The current #fediverse model is only a first step, not itself the answer, but the idea behind the #OMN still is.
-Maybe it’s time to stop trying to fix broken tools and instead build with a truly native approach?
+The current #fediverse model is only a first step, not itself the answer, for the second step we have the idea’s behind the #OMN.
+Maybe it’s past time to stop trying to fix broken tools and instead build the truly native path?

 The Problem is well-meaning people who wreck everything, in grassroots social movements, some of the biggest obstacles come from inside.
-People who believe they’re doing good can still do harm, sometimes more harm than outright bad actors.
+People who believe they’re doing good will still do harm, sometimes more harm than outright bad actors.
 The worst ones often work the hardest.
 Why?
 They lack experience with #DIY culture.
 They unthinkingly worship the #deathcult.
 Not only that, but they confuse personal virtue with effective action.
 Shit stinks, but composting it makes flowers grow.
 The trick is to turn the mess into something productive instead of letting it rot everything.

-The #4opens is about making It clearer for outreach, if democracy is survival, then in the digital era, you can’t have real democracy without the #4opens.
-This has to be at the root of our garden of ideas.
+Then the #4opens is about making It clearer for outreach, if democracy is survival, then in the digital era, you can’t have real democracy without the #4opens.
+This has to be at the root of our growing garden of ideas.
 We need to frame this in a way that connects to real-life impact with questions like: Why does this matter for democracy?
 How does it protect against the #deathcult?
 How does it help people step away from #dotcons?

 This isn’t easy, but it’s the work that needs to be done.
 Ideas?